 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
 Management has corrected all such misstatements.
-In addition, none of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to the financial statements taken as a whole.
+The attached schedule summarizes the misstatements detected as results of our audit procedures that were corrected by management.